-BuzzFeed, Inc. was incorporated in Delaware on June 19, 2008.
-BuzzFeed, Inc. and subsidiaries (the "Company" or "BuzzFeed") is a media company with social, content-driven publishing technology.
+BuzzFeed, Inc. (referred to herein, collectively with its subsidiaries, as "BuzzFeed or the "Company") is a global media company with social, content-driven publishing technology.
 BuzzFeed provides breaking news, original reporting, entertainment, and video across its owned and operated and the social web to its global audience.
-The Company derives its revenue primarily from content, advertising and commerce sold to leading brands.
+BuzzFeed derives its revenue primarily from content, advertising and commerce sold to leading brands.
+The Company has one reportable segment.